zac432/battle-ship-game-/README.md

 Responsive Design: The game is fully responsive and can be played on desktops as well as mobile devices.
 Setup

-To run the Battleship Game on your local machine, follow these steps:
-Clone the repository:
+To run the Battleship Game on your local machine, follow these steps Clone the repository:

 git clone https://github.com/yourusername/battleship-game.git